Speaker embeddings by modeling channel-wise correlations: Experiments

 In the next set of experiments we use either $F_r=5$ or $F_r=10$, where the latter indicates no reshaping of the tensor $\Y$ (as it corresponds to $f_r=1$).
 The results confirm that the frequency axis should be treated differently compared to the time axis, and pooling should result in a 3D tensor, as shown in (\ref{eq:xcorr}).
 They moreover demonstrate that reshaping the tensor by a factor of $f_r=2$ (i.e. $F_r=5$) yields the best performance.

 We may also observe that the suggested frequency-dependent channel reduction (i.e. using a 3D tensor $\L$ instead of a 2D) yields consistently improved performance (by comparing P2 with P3, and P6 with P7).
-Allowing each frequency range having its own weighted combination of channels seems to be an effective way to increase the expressiveness of the pooled representation.
+Allowing each frequency range to have its own weighted combination of channels increases the expressiveness of the pooled representation.
 We also mention that we attempted to combine our best system (P7) with B1 in the pooling layer.
 The improvement in performance attained was small.
 For example the EER dropped by 0.03\% and the minDCF by 0.002 in both in VoxCeleb-E and VoxCeleb-H. Although further experimentation is required, it suggests that combining the correlations-based with mean and std features does not yield any notable improvement.
+We also compare B1 with P7 using score normalization (as-norm).
+We observe that the gains attained by the suggested pooling (P7s) over mean-std pooling (B1s) remain even when as-norm is applied.

 Finally, all experiments underline the importance of mean and variance normalization (P5-8), as opposed to mean-only (P1-4).
 In other words, transforming the Gram-Matrices to correlation matrices results in more speaker-discriminative representations.
 This finding challenges the common view of frame aggregation being the natural means of extracting speaker-relevant information from utterances.
-Correlations, as {\it inherently normalized} statistical quantities, should be more resilient as features to the diverse within-speaker session effects, as well as to the effects related to the variable phonetic content of utterances encountered in text-independent speaker recognition.
-Temporal aggregation, plain or attentive, may not be the most effective way to remove such undesired sources of variability.
+Correlations, as {\it intrinsically normalized} statistical quantities, should be more resilient as features to the diverse factors of within-speaker variability.
+Temporal aggregation may not be the most effective way to remove such undesired sources of variability.
 Removing them via modeling correlations between different representations of the utterances (such as time-channel maps of given frequency ranges) may attain this goal more effectively and naturally.